 Instil Bio Inc. (the "Company" or "Instil Bio") is headquartered in Dallas, Texas and was incorporated in the state of Delaware in August 2018.
 The Company is a clinical-stage biopharmaceutical company focused on developing an innovative cell therapy pipeline of autologous tumor infiltrating lymphocyte ("TIL") therapies for the treatment of patients with cancer.
-Principal operations commenced during the first quarter of 2019 when the Company in-licensed its foundational TIL technology from Immetacyte, Ltd. ("Immetacyte") and subsequently closed its first round of funding with the issuance and sale of its Series A convertible preferred stock.
-On March 2, 2020, the Company acquired Immetacyte.
+Principal operations commenced during the first quarter of 2019 when the Company in-licensed its foundational TIL technology.